aleniscaria-spec/AI-ML--INTERNSHIP/Day6/README.md

 Iris Dataset

 ## Outcome
-Built a multiclass classification model for species identification.
+Built a  classification model for species identification.